karthik1172/karthik1172/README.md

 ⦾ 💞️ I’m looking to collaborate on interesting projects

-⦾ 📫 How to reach me karthik.p.rashinkar@gmail.com
+⦾ 📫 you can reach me by droping a mail karthik.p.rashinkar@gmail.com

 <!---